East Coast Alliance

 PLEASE SHARE OUR VIDEO AND FACEBOOK PAGE

-Breaking news: Tasmanian Planning Commission rejects the Cambria Estate Draft Amendment
+On 16 October 2023, the Tasmanian Planning Commission rejected the Cambria Estate Draft Amendment

 At 3pm on 16 October 2023, the Tasmanian Planning Commission (TPC) brought down a decision to reject the Cambria Draft Amendment.
 Read here the media release.